Get your drawers organized with the easy DIY project. Create custom wooden drawer organizers so that everything has a place.

 Before we moved into the house, I had plans to buy drawer organizers and create a perfectly organized system.
 Every time I saw drawer organizers in a store I was tempted to buy them, but I was always worried they wouldn’t fit perfectly.

-I’ve seen some beautiful kitchen organization inspiration with perfectly fit drawer organizers and everything item in its place.
-Most of the time, these inspirational ideas are from custom kitchen designs with custom drawers.
-And, as you know, anything “custom” normally ends up being really expensive.
+Most of the time, these inspirational ideas are from custom kitchen designs with custom kitchen drawer inserts.
+And, as you know, anything “custom” ends up being really expensive.

 This post contains affiliate links.
 For more information, see my disclosures here.